 It’s important to know that this isn’t going to be a quick fix.
 As Coach Sommer says, “It took time to wear your joints down.
 It’s going to take time to build them back up.”

 The good news?
-It won’t take nearly as much time to improve your condition.
+It won’t take as much time to improve your condition.
 The important thing is to start slow to give your joints adequate time to repair themselves, to become stronger.
 This doesn’t mean that you won’t be working hard.
 Just smarter.

-What Exercises To Start With
+2 Exercises To Start With

 When it comes to strengthening your shoulders and elbows, there are not many exercises that can compare to the incline row from the GB Foundation Courses.
 This beginner level exercise really hits the upper back, biceps, and forearms, all of which impact the health of your elbows.